-Something that begins as a single thought eventually rises up to stare back at us fully formed — walking, talking, thinking, feeling — in a world created out of nothing.
+Something that began as a single thought has eventually risen up to stare back at us fully formed — walking, talking, thinking, feeling — in a world created out of nothing.

 When we write, we’re a perfectly balanced ball spinning on the tip of God’s finger.
 Perpetual Motion.
 Time machine.
 Pleasure beyond description.

-Will we start again writing despite it?
+Will we start again despite it all?
 Of course we will.
 We must.